joaooab/joaooab.github.io/README.md

 Hi there.
 I'm João Vitor Freitas.

-Currently working as an **Android Engineer** at Nexaas.
+Currently working as an **Android Developer** at Nexaas.
 Enthusiastic about technology and innovation.
 I believe teamwork and empathy is the key to customer success.

 </br>